-User research for retail and CPG products: a product manager's guide
+User research for retail and CPG products: a PM guide

 User research for retail and CPG products is structurally different from research in pure-digital product categories because retail and CPG operate across physical and digital touchpoints simultaneously: in-store experience + online + mobile + social commerce + private label vs national brand vs DTC.
 Product managers building retail or CPG products have to design research that captures the full path-to-purchase (awareness ? consideration ? trial ? purchase ? repeat), accommodate physical product touchpoints (packaging, shelf placement, in-store experience) alongside digital ones, and account for the multi-stakeholder reality of retail (shopper + buyer + category manager + supplier) and CPG (consumer + retailer customer + trade partner).
 The methods that fit best are shopper journey research, in-store + online observation, packaging and shelf testing, multi-stakeholder qualitative research, and longitudinal panel research for repeat-purchase behavior.